hfarruda/Echo-chamber-priority-users/README.md

 # Echo Chamber Formation Sharpened by Priority Users
-The codes of this paper are implemented in the DOCES (Dynamical Opinion Clusters Exploration Suite) library, which is not yet available.
-So, we provide a previous version to reproduce our study in this GitHub repository.
+The codes of this paper are implemented in the DOCES (Dynamical Opinion Clusters Exploration Suite) library.

-Once our library is available, we will replace the codes here.

 # DOCES
 DOCES is an experimental Python library for simulating opinion dynamics in complex adaptive networks.
 It is implemented in C for performance reasons.

-# INSTALL
+# Install

 To install DOCES, simply use the following: